 Other travel-related measures:

-The above testing framework should be part of a multi layered approach also involving:
+The above testing framework should be part of a multi-layered approach that also involves:

 • Enhanced cleaning and disinfection, the use of masks, the optimisation of heating, ventilation and air conditioning and the deployment of contactless devices as per the EASA/ECDC Health Safety Protocol.